-Once your rhythm becomes a habit it will support you even on the most challenging days.
-You may not know what to do next, but your rhythm will.
+When your rhythm become a habit, it can support you on even the most challenging days.
+You may not know what to do next… but your rhythm will.

 Just fill out your Weekly Rhythm Planner, stay calm, and go with the flow.
 You’ll know when you have found your groove when you move easily through your day without having to look at what comes next or think about your next activity–this is true freedom!

-Creating a daily and weekly rhythm will help you get organized for good!
-Following a rhythm increases your ability to stay focused, get things done, and will allow you to find freedom within the structure of your every day.
+Creating a daily and weekly rhythm can help you get organized for good!
+Follow a daily rhythm to increase your ability to stay focused, get things done, and help the whole family find freedom within the structure of your every day.